standard-crypto/farcaster-js/docs/classes/index.NeynarAPIClient.md

 ▸ **lookupUserByVerification**(`address`): `Promise`<``null`` \| `User`\>

 Checks if a given Ethereum address has a Farcaster user associated with it.
-TODO: Confirm the statement below is true
-Note: if an address is associated with multiple users, the API will return the user who most recently published a verification with the address (based on when Neynar received the proof, not a self-reported timestamp).
+Note: if an address is associated with multiple users, the API will return the user who most recently published a verification with the address (based on when Warpcast received the proof, not a self-reported timestamp).
 See [Neynar documentation](https://docs.neynar.com/reference/get-user-by-verification)

 #### Parameters